sigurdfdragon/runetyper_american_futharch/README.md

 Forked from https://sigrarr.github.io/runetyper/

 ## Idea and the main functionality
-The purpose of this project is to provide a comfortable way of writing in historical Germanic alphabets, i.e. runic scripts and the Gothic alphabet.
-This version adds the American Futharch runes.
+The purpose of this project is to provide a comfortable way of writing in American Futharch runes.

-Runetyper converts standard keyboard input to the selected alphabet’s characters.
+Runetyper converts standard keyboard input to the American Futharch runic characters.
 The correspondence between typed keys and characters they produce is meant to be both practical and linguistically justified.

 The generated output is Unicode text (UTF-8).
-The application utilizes Unicode blocks Runic and Gothic.
+The application utilizes the Unicode Runic block.

 ## Building
 ### JavaScript